el-bart/3d_printing_sdk/README.md

-in order set specific material for your build on a given printer, go to `config/printer/<your_printer>/filament/` directory. each directory there corresponds to a given material. choose one and set it as a default in `project.mk` or customize per-file as covered in `per-file overrides` section.
+in order set specific material for your build on a given printer, go to `config/printer/<your_printer>/filament/` directory. each directory there corresponds to a given material. choose one and set it as a default in `project.config` or customize per-file as covered in `per-file overrides` section.

 ## customizing